max-heller/data-druid/README.md

 $ ln -s ../pyret-lang pyret
 ```

-## Configuration with Google Auth and Storage
+### Configuration with Google Auth and Storage

-In order to have share links, saving, and other docs-related functionality
-work, you need to add to your `.env` a Google client secret, a client ID, a
+In order to sign in to Druid with Google, which is required to use the tool, you need to add to your `.env` a Google client secret, a client ID, a
-browser API key, and a server API key.
-You'll copy
+browser API key, a server API key, and a Heroku Redis URI.
-`.env.example` to `.env`, and populate several from your dashboard at Google.

 At https://console.developers.google.com/project, make a project, then: